-It’s easy to think that a logo as popular as the Nike logo must have cost thousands of dollars and taken dozens of hours of hard work to come up with such a successful result.
+You would think that a logo as popular as the Nike logo must have cost thousands of dollars and hundreds of hours of hard work to achieve such a successful result.
 However, the story behind the Nike swoosh is proof that the best ideas don't necessarily require the most work.
 Indeed, the famous swoosh symbol was created by one designer only.

-Subsequently, other graphic elements were added to Nike's branding, such as the Jumpman designed in 1984 for the Nike Air Jordan, which represents the silhouette of the basketball player, Michael Jordan.
+Minor graphic elements changes were added to Nike's visual identity, such as the Jumpman designed in 1984 for the Nike Air Jordan, which happens to be the silhouette of the basketball player, Michael Jordan.
 Below you can see the original magazine photograph that Nike used to create the logo.
 However, because of the photographer’s image rights, Nike had to recreate the photoshoot to avoid being sued.